WSQS/blog/_code/CppCon/2024/hidden_overhead_of_a_function_api.md

 ref: Not leacing Performance on the jump table Eduardo Madrid in cppcon

 > Do not pass an array as a single pointer.
+> Keep the number of function arguments low.

+Reason: Having many arguments opens opportunities for confusion.
+Passing lots of arguments is often costly compared to alternatives.

+Triple product: all int or vector 3

+ref: Keep an eye out for buffer security checks

+For all int there is a lot of moving.

+And stack pointer is heavily used.

+Number of Register is limited.

+## Conclusion

+- Compilers do unexpected thing to your code, because they have to follow all the specification.
+- Compiler Explorer is you friend.
+- C++ Core Guidelines are pretty reasonable from performance point of view.

+Guidelines:

+- Return by value
+- Pass trivial types by value, oters by reference
+- Follow the rule of 0, or support trivial copy
+- Make APIs consistent
+- Understand abstraction cost on your target platform